Letermovir

 Background

-Letermovir recieved approval from the FDA on November 8th, 2017 for use in prophylaxis of cytomegalovirus (CMV) infection in allogeneic hematopoietic stem cell transplant patients 6.
-It represents the first entry into a new class of CMV anti-infectives, DNA terminase complex inhibitors 3.
-Letermovir has recieved both priority and orphan drug status from the FDA.
-It is currently marketed under the brand name Prevymis 6.
+Letermovir recieved approval from the FDA on November 8th, 2017 for use in prophylaxis of cytomegalovirus (CMV) infection in allogeneic hematopoietic stem cell transplant patients.6 It is the first of a new class of CMV anti-infectives called DNA terminase complex inhibitors.3 Letermovir has recieved both priority and orphan drug status from the FDA.
+It is currently marketed under the brand name Prevymis.6

 Type